dvdmgl/django-pg-fts/README.rst

 And also rank the results with normalization and order:

->>> from pg_fts.aggregates import FTSRank
+>>> from pg_fts.ranks import FTSRank
 >>> Article.objects.filter(
     rank=FTSRank(fts_search='waz up', normalization=[1,3])).order_by('-rank')

-For multiple dictionaries and more advanced options, check the documentation.
+For multiple dictionaries and more advanced options, check the `documentation <http://django-pg-fts.readthedocs.org/>`_.

 Documentation
 -------------

-Documentation available in `Read The Docs <http://django-pg-fts.readthedocs.org/>`_
+Documentation available in `Read The Docs django-pg-fts.readthedocs.org <http://django-pg-fts.readthedocs.org/>`_

 Installation
 ------------